syunduel/nft-snapshot/README.md

 Create .env file.
 `touch .env`.

-Fill in the .env file with the Server URL for Moralis.
+Fill in the .env file with the Server URL and Application ID for Moralis.
 `SERVER_URL="https://xxxxxxxxxxx.usemoralis.com:2053/server"`
+`APP_ID="xxxxxxxx"`

+Set the contract address; change the value of contractAddress in index.ts.
+(I really wanted it to be set in the configuration file)

+Create output folder.
+By default, output is in the /output/ folder.
+The output destination can be changed in nftconfig.json.

 Start the program.
 `npm run app`.

-By default, output is in the /output/ folder.
-Output can be in CSV or JSON.
+Output can be in CSV and JSON.

-The config file is nftconfig.json.
-You can specify the contract address, blocknumber, etc.

 # nft-snapshot
 NFT のホルダーのwallet addressのスナップショットをとります。